argoproj/argo-workflows/docs/workflow-templates.md

 > v2.7 and after

-`WorkflowTemplates` in v2.7 and after are full `Workflow` definitions.
+In v2.7 and after, all the fields in `WorkflowSpec` (except for `priority` that must be configured in a `WorkflowSpec` itself) are supported for `WorkflowTemplates`.
 You can take any existing `Workflow` you may have and convert it to a `WorkflowTemplate` by substituting `kind: Workflow` to `kind: WorkflowTemplate`.

 > v2.4 – 2.6